adrianharet/adrianharet.github.io/_posts/2024-04-14-epistemic-democracy.md

 4. Surowiecki, J. (2005). *The Wisdom of Crowds*.
 Anchor.
 5. Anderson, E. (2006).
 The epistemology of democracy. *Episteme*, 3(1–2), 8–22
 6. Caplan, B. (2007). *The Myth of the Rational Voter: Why Democracies Choose Bad Policies*.
 Princeton University Press.
+7. Golub, B., & Jackson, M. O. (2010).
+Naïve Learning in Social Networks and the Wisdom of Crowds. *American Economic Journal: Microeconomics*, 2(1), 112–149.
-7. Landemore, H. (2013).
+8. Landemore, H. (2013).
 Deliberation, cognitive diversity, and democratic inclusiveness: an epistemic argument for the random selection of representatives. *Synthese*, 190, 1209–1231
-8. Landemore, H. (2013). *Democratic Reason: Politics, Collective Intelligence, and the Rule of the Many*.
+9. Landemore, H. (2013). *Democratic Reason: Politics, Collective Intelligence, and the Rule of the Many*.
 Princeton University Press.
-9. Thompson, A. (2014).
+10. Thompson, A. (2014).
 Does Diversity Trump Ability?. *Notices of the AMS*, 61(9).
-10. Dietrich, F., & Spiekermann, K. (2022).
+11. Dietrich, F., & Spiekermann, K. (2022).
 [Jury Theorems](https://plato.stanford.edu/archives/sum2022/entries/jury-theorems/).
 In E. N. Zalta (Ed.), The Stanford Encyclopedia of Philosophy (Summer 2022).
 Metaphysics Research Lab, Stanford University.